Fredrick-Li/Web-Storage-Application/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This cloud storage application support registered users to store three types of data: file, note, and website username/password.
+The users can perform basic operations on information stored in backend database such as "insert", "delete", and "modification", etc. All data uploaded will be displayed under their respective navigation bars.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://github.com/Fredrick-Li/Web-Storage-Application)_

 <p align="right">(<a href="#top">back to top</a>)</p>